LaZar00/widescreenUI_mod/README.md

 * g.
 Fix for "Titles" of the windows (Options/Load/Save...) for some small resolutions
 * h.
 Set size of row manually for loading/saving tables
 * i.
 Fix for inventory buttons shadow outside boundaries
+* j.
+Fix loading bar aspect ratio for some 16:9 and 16:10 widescreens

 # Install